universal-packages/universal-sub-process/README.md

   Environment variables to pass to the process.
 These will be merged with the current process environment.

 - **`input`** `string | Buffer | string[] | Buffer[] | Readable` (optional)
-  Input to pass to the process stdin.
+  Input to pass to the process stdin automatically during the process lifecycle.
+When provided, all input is made available immediately when the process starts.
+For manual input control during execution, omit this option and use `pushInput()` and `closeInput()` methods instead.
 Useful when a process requires user input like yes/no questions or configuration input.

 - **`workingDirectory`** `string` (optional)
   Working directory to run the process in.
 Defaults to the current working directory.